-The Department of Agriculture, Fisheries and Forestry (DAFF) has advised that, provided an operator is fishing in accordance with the Management Plan, the operator may retain and trade any of these migratory sharks that are brought up dead.
-However, live sharks must be returned to the sea unharmed.
+Porbeagle, shortfin mako and longfin mako sharks are listed as migratory species under the EPBC Act.
+Provided an operator is fishing in accordance with an accredited AFMA fisheries management plan, the operator may retain and trade these migratory sharks that are brought up dead, however, live sharks must be returned to the sea unharmed as per advice from the Department of Climate Change, Energy, the Environment and Water (DCCEEW).